ivandelic/how-can-you-run-weblogic-on-kubernetes-smoothly/README.md

 WebLogic plays a significant role in the cloud-native landscape nowadays, with the help of [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/).
 How to set up WebLogic Domain in Kubernetes?
 How to containerize the domain?
 How to autoscale?
 Continue reading and explore highlights of WLS on k8s, together with a toolset that will make your ops manageable.

+You can use one of the following methods for domain generation:
+- Domain in PV
+- Domain Home in Image
+- Model in Image

 ## Introduction
 This guide assumes you have basic skills and knowledge about:
    - Docker CLI and containers (basic)